 Watch Content Update

-Watch face content can be updated every minute.
-Therefore, your always-on watch face cannot display a second hand and/or seconds information.
+Watch face content can only be updated every minute.
+Therefore, your always-on watch face cannot display a secondhand or information about seconds.

 Depending on the capability of the device display, two different color schemes are available for the always-on state watch face designs: